Russel88/DAtest/README.md

     "test" is the name of the test
     -   Check out your final results.

+#### Main functions:

+-   `testDA`: It shuffles predictor, spike-in data, runs all methods and compares their performance
+-   `powerDA`: It shuffles predictor, spike-in data at different effect sizes, runs one method to evaluate its performance
+-   `allDA`: It runs all methods on the input data to compare their final results (significance calling and effect sizes)
+-   `DA."test"`: Collection of functions that run one method (as defined by "test") on the input data.

+#### Auxiliary functions:

+-   `runtimeDA`: It runs all methods on a subset of the input features as a means to predict runtime on large datasets
+-   `vennDA`: With input from `allDA` it produces Venn diagrams of significant features
+-   `featurePlot`: Plot association between one feature and the predictor (and paired and covars if available)
+-   `preDA`: Pre-process data by grouping low abundant features in one aggregate feature
+-   `groupSig`: Test if certain groups of features are overrepresented among significant features with fisher's exact tests
+-   `DA.anova`: Post-hoc tests on all features for linear models (See `anova`)
+-   `DA.drop1`: Post-hoc tests on all features for linear models (See `drop1`)
+-   `DA.lsmeans`: Post-hoc tests on all features for linear models (See `lsmeans::lsmeans`)
+-   `DA.TukeyHSD`: Post-hoc tests on all features for ANOVAs (See `TukeyHSD`)

 ### Citation

 Please cite the following publication if you use the DAtest package: